barracudanetworks/ngf-aws-templates/ELB Sandwich/README.md

 - Auto Scaling Group with proper Launch Configuration and Scaling Policies
 - additional helper elements: routes, Internet Gateway, NAT Gateways, SNS topic and SQS queues.

+**Note** The backend subnets and resources are *not* automatically created by the template.
+This has to be done manually after template deployment has finished.

 ## Template Parameters
 Parameter Label | Parameter Name | Description